Some days you wake up and think I’ll just stay in bed. But not if you have friends who are counting on you. Plus it’s a great way to start my day.

 I can not draw or paint and I really admire people who can.
 My art lies in my creating and writing recipes.
 It took a lot of friends and family encouraging me to start a blog and share my recipes.
 I am so glad they did because it has opened up a brand new enthusiasm and creativity that for some reason I wasn’t exploring.

-I thought an almond flavored whipped cream would go great with my American Swedish Vanilla Cake, Swedish Vanilla Sauce or my American Swedish Princess Cake.
+I thought an almond-flavored whipped cream would go great with my American Swedish Vanilla Cake, Swedish Vanilla Sauce or my American Swedish Princess Cake.
 In Sweden, whipped cream is often used as frosting and then topped with sliced or whole strawberries.
 Or use Homemade Marzipan for frosting.
-Use this as you would whipped cream.
+Use this as you would whip cream.

 2 cups heavy whipping cream